InquisitorJax/Training/Projects/Project0.2.md

  Fork and implement the design for:
  https://github.com/pragmaproducts/pragma-screengen

+ You will need to have both npm and jspm installed.
+ If you don't already, install nodejs from https://nodejs.org/en/ and jspm as:

+ `npm install -g jspm`

+ Please note that you will be using JSON so you will need to familiarize yourself with what that is.

  ## Getting started
  1. Read the template document to understand the schema rules
  https://github.com/pragmaproducts/pragma-views/blob/master/developer-notes/template-parser.md